 Entities within the group: The Bank has four fully owned subsidiaries as on the reporting date.
 These are EBL Securities Limited, EBL Investments Limited, EBL Finance (HK) Limited and EBL Asset Management Limited.
-All subsidiaries of the Bank have been incorporated in Bangladesh except for EBL Finance (HK) Limited which is incorporated in Hong Kong.
+All subsidiaries of the Bank were incorporated in Bangladesh except EBL Finance (HK) Limited which was incorporated in Hong Kong.